PrinceGehlot24/todoapp-list/README.md

 # TodoApp List Project

- This is an e-commerce project dedicated to electronic gadgets, covering mobile phones, laptops, tablets, and accessories.
-It offers a user-friendly experience, with features like user registration, product browsing, filtering, sorting, cart management, secure billing, and smooth payment processing.
+ This Django-based Todo app provides a user-friendly platform for task management and organization.
+With features like user registration and multiple user login, you can easily collaborate on tasks and stay organized.
+The app allows users to create, edit, and delete tasks, ensuring flexibility in task management.
+Additionally, the sorting feature helps you prioritize your tasks effectively.

  ## Features

-- User registration and authentication system.
+- User registration and multiple user login support.
-- With a password change and forgot password functionality.
-- Browse and search products conveniently.
-- Add products to the shopping cart for a streamlined checkout process.
-- Secure payment processing with integrated payment gateways.
-- Product and inventory management.
+- Create, edit, and delete tasks effortlessly.
-- Built using technologies such as Django, Python, HTML, CSS, JavaScript, and more.
+- Prioritize and organize tasks using the sorting feature.
+- Built with Django for a robust and secure task management solution.

 ## Run Locally